DrRetroMod/lastblad-rom-extractor/README.md

-# mslug-rom-extractor
+# lastblad-rom-extractor

-mslug-rom-extractor is a Python script to extract MAME compatible rom archives from the Dotemu releases of Metal Slug 1, 2 & X.
+lastblad-rom-extractor is a Python script to extract MAME compatible rom archives from the Dotemu releases of The Last Blade

 ## How does it work?